 - Ignore UX/UI trends

-Actually, UX and UI trends may be quite tricky but ignoring them would also be a mistake.
-Instead, you should find the trends that are relevant for your niche and that will work well for your users at the same time.
-To put it simply, you shouldn’t follow the trend in the UI design just because your competitors do it.
-Instead, you need to research the users’ expectations one more time and find out the innovative design ideas that will appeal to them and allow you to look more beneficial against the competitors’ background.
+Actually, UX and UI trends may be quite tricky.
+But ignoring them would also be a mistake.
+Instead, you should find the trends that are relevant to your niche and that will work well for your users at the same time.
+To put it simply, you shouldn’t follow the trend in UI design just because your competitors do it.
+Instead, you need to research the users’ expectations one more time and find out the innovative design ideas that will appeal to them and allow you to look more beneficial against the competitors’ backgrounds.

 - Hire a development vendor without experience in your niche